workflow-editor/worked/README.md

 You can push images to a repository at your will.

-### Manual
+### Local

-NodeJS has to be installed locally.
+1. NodeJS has to be installed locally.

-After this use `npm install` to install dependencies.
+2. After this use `npm install` to install dependencies

 #### Run via CLI
 The application can be run by sourcing the environment variables from `local_env` locally and then running `npm start`.